-I’ve tried few ways of preparing Swiss chard, but so far this one has given be the best results.
-You only need the Swiss chard, extra virgin olive oil, few slices of garlic, lemon zest and a touch of salt and pepper.
+I’ve tried a few ways of preparing Swiss chard, but so far this one has given the best results.
+You only need the Swiss chard, extra virgin olive oil (see this article on how to pick the best olive oil), a few slices of garlic, lemon zest and a touch of salt and pepper.
 And 10 minutes of your time.

-How To Make a Perfect Swiss Chard Side Dish
+How To Prepare a Perfect Swiss Chard Side Dish

 A lectin-free, tasty and nutritious side dish